Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 <h3> Contributors </h3>
 1. <b>Tanu Nanda Prabhu</b> - I did everything.
 I am the only contributor for this project, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
 Contact me at @ tanuprabhu96@gmail.com

-<h3>Update: The battery problem is somehow solved !!!!, Next part is to control the steering accordingly.</h3>
+<h3>Update: The battery problem is somehow solved !!!!, The differential steering problem is solved successfully.</h3>

 <h3>NOTE: Don't Copy or else I'll grab your cookies.</h3>